sebastienjust/containup-py/README.md

 ))
 ```

-You write your stack in Python — a language you're maybe already using,
+You write your stack file in Python — a language you're maybe already using,
 already good at, already documented.
-And if you don't know Python, it doesn't
+And **if you don't know Python, it doesn't
-matter because the syntax you need for basic things is, in fact, no more
+matter** because the syntax you need for basic things is, in fact, no more
-complicated than YAML.
+complicated than YAML (and for sure `sed` or `awk` or anything like this).

 You express logic directly.
 No interpolation, no templating, no escaping, no hacks.